markpollack/lift/README.md

 lift is a tool for enriching your application so it can be deployed to multiple cloud platforms with minimal effort.

 Usage:
-  lift-go [command]
+  lift [command]

 Available Commands:
   help        Help about any command platform    Platform commands

 Flags:
-  -h, --help   help for lift-go
+  -h, --help   help for lift

-Use "lift-go [command] --help" for more information about a command.
+Use "lift [command] --help" for more information about a command.
 ```

 ```